mcmaimas/graffito/README.md

 - DONE: Image Post
 - DONE: Link Post
 ### Colors.
 Do I set them on the backend or should I have a function on the frontend
+- GO with a frontend function for now
 ### Scrolling is f'd.
 It's laggy and not always centered
+- DONE... for now
+- ctrl zooming was a pain so I cut it and built a new way to nav
+- the cursor pans the screen and scrolling zooms in and out
+- it's counter intuitive since it's non-traditioanl, but now the mouse gives full control without having to use keys
 ### Comment/replies
+- Still a long way before i care about other peoples interaction

 ## Tech Debt ToDo:
 ### make repo private